unexist/blog/_drafts/nomad.md

 #### Stop jobs again

-And without more trappings, jobs can be stopped like this:
+And without more further ado -  jobs can be stopped like this:

 ###### **Shell**
 ```shell